cjdoris/pAdicGaloisGroup/README.md

 ### `GROUP_ALG`

 How to deduce the Galois group using resolvents.
+Use `Maximal2` in general or `All` when it is quick to enumerate all possible Galois groups.

 - `All [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, Dedupe:SUBGROUP_DEDUPE]`: Enumerate all possible Galois groups, then eliminate possibilities until only one remains. `Stat` is the statistic used to distinguish between possible Galois groups. `Choice` determines how to choose which subgroups to form resolvents from. `Dedupe` determines how to dedupe any groups considered up to conjugacy.
 - `Maximal [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, DescendWhen, Descend, Useful, Reprocess:BOOL, Reset:BOOL, Blacklist:BOOL, Dedupe:SUBGROUP_DEDUPE]`: Work down the graph of possible Galois groups by maximal inclusion.